Crunch-io/ta-da/content/dev/blog/analysing-so-data.md

-Analyzing the Stackoverflow developers survey in Crunch
+Analyzing the Stack Overflow developers survey in Crunch
 =======================================================

 Survey designers often use data structures which make it easy to collect survey responses even if those structures are somewhat difficult to analyze.
 The result is that analysts can be faced with a number of tedious or difficult tasks before they can actually get insight from the data.
-Crunch was developed to make it easier to work with this kind of awkward data structures.
-To provide a concrete example, lets take a look at the StackOverflow developer survey.
+Crunch was developed to make it easier to work with these kinds of awkward data structures.
+To provide a concrete example, lets take a look at the Stack Overflow developer survey.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ r
 library(crunch)